-- A masculine gender
+- masculine gender

-- A feminine gender
+- feminine gender

-- A neutral gender
+- neutral gender

 But we wouldn’t talk about German grammar if there wasn’t a lot more difficult than just that.
 On the one hand-side, German nouns change their forms depending on their grammatical case, on the other hand-side they change whether they are singular or plural.